 MailChimp is clever and appealing because it has a brand voice.
 They go so far in making everything they do unique that you can’t help but be entertained by their brand voice.
 They’re truly a great example of how a brand voice can work in conjunction with a brand identity.

 So, a brand voice is part of my brand identity?

 Not really.
 A brand voice is separate from a brand identity.
 Many times your brand voice will even influence or dictate your brand identity.
 This is because brand voices come from a very genuine place, whereas brand identities are more easily influenced by customers and competitors.

-A lot of small and mid-sized companies don’t have a unique brand voice because they think their brand identity is more important.
-This means they focus on visual designs because they think it’s the most valuable use of money, or because they don’t understand why they should have a brand voice.
+Many small and mid-sized companies don’t have a unique brand voice because they think their brand identity is more important.
+This means they focus on visual designs because they think it’s the most valuable use of money or don’t understand why they should have a brand voice.
 Don’t fall into that trap.

 Why do I need a brand voice?

 Why does this matter to you, though?
 Your company has worked out OK so far.
 Will a brand voice really make that big of a difference?